Elhameed/HydroConnect/README.md

 3. **Logout Securely:**
    - Always use the logout functionality when finished to secure your session.
+## Key Features

+- **Real-Time Monitoring:** Access real-time water quality data, including turbidity, pH levels, and bacterial content, from strategically deployed sensors.

+- **Community Engagement:** Encourage active participation and reporting for a collective effort in ensuring water safety.

+## Safety Indicators

+- 🟢 **Safe:** Indicates that the water quality is within safe levels.
+- 🟡 **Caution:** Indicates a moderate level of concern for water quality.
+- 🔴 **Danger:** Indicates a high level of concern for water quality.

 ## Reporting System, Community Engagement, and Geo-Mapping